-© Knight Frank LLP 2016 - This overview is published for general S Kingint Frank LP 2016 - This overview is published for general information only.
+© Knight Frank LLP 2016 - This overview is published for general information only.
 Although high standards have been used in the preparation of the information, analysis, view and projections presented in this report, no legal responsibility can be accepted by Knight Frank Research or Knight Frank for any loss or damage resultant from the contents of this document.
-As a general report, this material does not necessarily represent the view of Knight Frank is abolitic a beautiful as prescribes or security. in relation to particular properties or projects.
+As a general report, this material does not necessarily represent the view of Knight Frank in relation to particular properties or projects.
 Reproduction of this report in whole or in part is allowed with proper reference to Knight Frank.
-KnightFrank.ru
+RESEARCH